robkorn/ergo-crowdfunding-cli/README.md

 ## How It Works

-In order to interact with a campaign you first need to track it inside of the CLI app.
+In order to interact with a campaign you first need to track it inside of the CLI tool.
 You have three ways of doing so:
  - You `create` a new campaign locally (which you can then share with others)
  - You `import` an already created campaign via file which somebody else already created/exported
  - You `track` an already created campaign by manually inputting the relevant data.